Tadenuga/TradeWave_Hub/README.md

 With the Total revenue for both periods at  N2m an analysis of products performance highlights that the Hats emerged as the highest seling item  with a 23% Sales over the other 6 products while the jackets ranked the lowest in sales.
 This could indicate that hats have a stronger appealor are priced strategically to generate higher sales. whereas the jasckets would most definetely need additional attention in terms of marketing, pricing, or even design adjustment.
 The month of January also within the 2 year periods was the most active sales period which could also be due to factors Post holiday shopping , new year bonuses, promotions and discounting of items.

+#### Recommendations
+- Re evaluate marketing strategies: Allocate more of their marketinf budget towards hats items to keep it runningbut also invest in targeted campaigns for other items to raise their visibilty
+- Cross selling : they can use the popularity of Hats to encoourage the purchase of other items by pairing them at a discounted rate.
+- Focus on the regions not performing so well and bring in more campaigns of their goods with more targeted adverts and marketing